 There are two types of recycling drives you can organize as fundraisers:

-1. A bottle and can collection drive is a simple and profitable fundraiser, can be run by students of any age, and teaches them about the environment and littering.
+A bottle and can collection drive is a simple and profitable fundraiser that can be run by students of any age and teaches them about the environment and littering.

-2. An electronics recycling drive fundraiser collect computers and electronics from the local community.
-This option will require a partnership with your local eco-center to responsibly recycle the collected electronics.
+An electronics recycling drive fundraiser collects computers and electronics from the local community.
+This option requires responsibly partnering with your local eco-center to recycle the collected electronics.

 Organizing a pet photography contest is an easy and great school fundraising idea.